 3. Implement On-Page SEO Tactics

 What exactly is SEO?
 As defined by Moz, Search Engine Optimization (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
 What does this mean?
 In short, SEO is a set of tactics used to increase your chances of being found by search engine “bots”.
-These “bots” scan almost every site on the internet and index them for the search results.
+These “bots” scan almost every site on the internet and index them for search results.
 Google and Bing want to display the most relevant information to their online users, so it’s important to implement these strategies into your website if you want your website to display for specific search phrases.

 Optimizing your website for search engine results comes in many forms.
-Steps include implementing long-tail keywords into your content, and improving site and page titles, meta descriptions and image alt tags.
-The alt tag of any image on your site should describe what's on it.
+Steps include implementing long-tail keywords into your content, and improving site and page titles, meta descriptions, and image alt tags.
+The alt tag of any image on your site should describe what’s on it.
 Google provides best practices for use of images on websites.
-Other good practices include having sound URL structure and creating internal links to new content.
+Other good practices include having a sound URL structure and creating internal links to new content.
 All of these tactics are called On-Page SEO, also known as On-Site SEO.
 These are tasks that can be implemented directly within a website.
 Talk to a digital marketing agency or SEO firm if you’re not comfortable executing these tasks on your own.

 An entire book could be written about SEO, but these tips will get you started.